High School Rock

-High School Rock is an album by the Huntingtons released in 1998 on Tooth & Nail Records, the band's first for the label.
+High School Rock is the fourth studio album by American rock band the Huntingtons, released in 1998 on Tooth & Nail Records, the band's first for the label.
 A remastered version was released in 2009, available as a digital download.
 According to the band, the album was remastered to get it sounding the way they always wanted it to sound.
 The remastered version includes a bonus track previously only available on vinyl.
 In 2021, this album was re-released by Sexy Baby Records on cassette tape with newly designed artwork.